paaniwater/DSAI-Project/README.md

 1. Area Under Curve (AUC) of the Receiver Operating Characteristic (ROC) Graph
 2. Accuracy of model obtained from the Classification Report of each model

-We then concluded that the <u>**Neural Network model is the best model for predicting bankruptcy**</u>.
+We then concluded that the **Neural Network model is the best model for predicting bankruptcy**.

 <h1>Discussion and Conclusion</h1>

-Based on the results that the models trained using the full dataset performed better than those trained with only the top 10 variables, we can infer that <u>**factors affecting bankruptcy are not mainly limited to the top 10 correlated variables**</u>.
+Based on the results that the models trained using the full dataset performed better than those trained with only the top 10 variables, we can infer that **factors affecting bankruptcy are not mainly limited to the top 10 correlated variables**.
 Rather, entities would have to consider all aspects of a business to ascertain the factors potentially leading to the predicted bankruptcy of a company.

 Additionally, while we have concluded that the Neural Network model is the best amongst the 3 in predicting bankruptcy, this conclusion can vary depending on the context used.